 The exhibition of citrus patterns (Biovès Gardens)

 The long and narrow Biovès Gardens next to the casino are walled off for the occasion.
-It features an impressive display of large wire-framed structures and sculptures built from thousands of citrus fruit (lemons, grapefruit and oranges).
+It features an impressive display of large wire-framed structures and sculptures built from thousands of citrus fruits (lemons, grapefruit and oranges).
 This dazzling display of sunshine colours requires nearly 15 tonnes of fruit and thousands of hours of creation and handling.

 The Gardens of Lights